HomeMovies'Before Sunrise': Tragic Real-Life Inspiration Behind The Romance Classic

 When we talk about Before Sunriseand the two more films in the ‘Before’ trilogy starring Julie Delpy and Ethan Hawke, seldom do we peg the franchise as quintessential romance.
 This is not to say that it lacks the ‘love’ factor in any way, but it’s more about connecting with a stranger on a deep level and having free-flowing conversations.
 Fans of the trilogy swear by it, lifting it up among the best to come out of the cinematic world.

 Going by the premise, where an American tourist develops an effortless understanding with a French woman while on a trip to Vienna, it’s hard to think that it’s based on a real story.
 Seriously, how do you effortlessly develop that kind of connection?
 But indeed it is true.
-Director Richard Linklater made the film on his real experience of spending a night with a woman walking around in Philadelphia.
+Director Richard Linklater made the film based on his real experience of spending a night with a woman walking around in Philadelphia.
 However, it had a tragic ending.

 ‘Before Sunrise’: The True Story